gibbyfree/gibby.dev/content/posts/docker_extraction/index.md

 +++
-title = 'Static extraction of Docker image artifacts' summary = 'If a dockerfile is built in a container and no one is around to see it, does it make a sound?' description = 'If a dockerfile is built in a container and no one is around to see it, does it make a sound?' date = '2024-05-17' tags = ['devops', 'guide', 'intermediate'] showReadingTime = false showComments = true showTableOfContents = true
+title = 'Static extraction of Docker image artifacts' summary = 'If a dockerfile is built in a container and no one is around to see it, does it make a sound?' description = 'Extracting artifacts from Docker containers' date = '2024-05-17' tags = ['devops', 'Docker', 'intermediate'] keywords = ['docker', 'dockerfile', 'docker tracing'] showReadingTime = false showComments = true showTableOfContents = true